abinayadinesh1/CNNMAE/README.md

 # ConvNeXt V2: Co-designing and Scaling ConvNets with Masked Autoencoders
 ### aka a fully convolutionally masked autoencoder

-anshul and i found a cool paper, so we reading group-ed it and did this implementation (without looking at any of their code!) it took 16 hours, spread over 2 days during winter break!
+a friend and i found a cool paper, so we reading group-ed it and did this implementation (without looking at any of their code!) it took 16 hours, spread over 2 days during winter break!

 paper: https://arxiv.org/abs/2301.00808